RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     -   LATENCY RESET
     -   LATENCY GRAPH
     -   LATENCY DOCTOR
--   Lastly, only a subset of Redis' configuration settings (via CONFIG GET/SET) is applicable to RES.
+-   Lastly, only a subset of Redis configuration settings (via CONFIG GET/SET) is applicable to RES.
 Attempts to get or set a configuration parameter that is not included in the following list will result in an error: